-In other words, federal taxes on most estates are eliminated.
 Thinking that estate planning is all about taxes, and that you no longer have an estate planning problem, would be a mistake — a colossal mistake that can cost you and your loved ones a bundle and create a lot of headaches.

 Estate planning is about seeing that your hard-earned wealth goes to those you want to have it, and in the most efficient way possible.